Part I: The Messiah in the Pentateuch

 to Yeshua of Nazareth as the Messiah.

-Part I: Messiah in the Torah
+Part I: The Messiah in the Pentateuch

-"Then beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures.
+"Then beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures."
 (Luke 24:27 NASB)

 In the Besekh "Moses" is often shorthand for the five books attributed to him as author (Matt 22:24; Mark 12:19; Luke 16:29; 24:27, 44).
 Among Jews the five books of Moses are called Torah, as well as Chumash ("five").
 Among Christians the five books are referred to as the Pentateuch.
 There are 139 verses of the Torah quoted in the Besekh, some several times.
 See there complete list here.
 However, there are over 400 allusions in the Besekh to Torah passages (GNT 897-903).